csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **4.1** Write the following queries in SQL:

 a.
-Display a list of all instructors, showing their ID, name, and the num- ber of sections that they have taught.
+Display a list of all instructors, showing their ID, name, and the number of sections that they have taught.
 Make sure to show the number of sections as 0 for instructors who have not taught any section.
 Your query should use an outerjoin, and should not use scalar subqueries.

 b.
 Write the same query as above, but using a scalar subquery, without outerjoin.